jacopocarlini/fast-feature-flags-provider/README.md

 # Pre-requisites

 - MongoDB running (see for an example in `examples/docker-compose.yml`) )
-- import the dependency in your `pom.xml` and add the GitHub repository.
+- import the dependency in your `pom.xml`from [maven central](https://central.sonatype.com/artifact/io.github.jacopocarlini/fast-feature-flags-provider).

 ``` xml
     <dependency>